 Your doctor must examine your wrist to confirm the diagnosis of ECU tendonitis and exclude other causes.
 Many causes of ulnar (outside) wrist pain need exclusion.
 Some other causes of outside wrist pain include TFCC tear, lunotriquetral ligament injury, and distal radioulnar joint arthritis

-Treatment of Extensor Carpi Ulnaris tendonitis
+Treatment of Extensor Carpi Ulnaris Tendonitis

 Generally, we start with simple anti-inflammatory treatments such as ice and topical and oral NSAIDs.
 Sometimes, we need to use a wrist splint to rest the tendon.
+After the acute pain settles, exercise therapy is essential to improving tendon pain.
+It consists of simple isometric and eccentric wrist exercises.
+As the strength improves, the athlete can tiptoe back into sport.

-Extesnor carpi ulnaris injection
+Extensor carpi ulnaris injection

 A cortisone injection in the tendon sheath can help in cases that fail simple treatments.
 Generally, we use ultrasound guidance to improve accuracy and effectiveness.
-Also, ultrasound prevents the injection of cortisone into the tendon, which can weaken the tendon and increase the risk of a complete rupture.
+Also, ultrasound prevents cortisone injection into the tendon, weakening the tendon and increasing the risk of a complete rupture.

 Surgery

-Other problems with ECU tendon
+Other problems with the ECU tendon

 ECU snapping or subluxation